Are you finding it challenging to keep your creative fire burning throughout the year?

 There is a block of time for writing blog posts, creating videos, social media marketing, creating courses, writing eBooks, communicating with potential buyers and artists, and creating art.

 If I didn’t block off times for everything that I have to get done, nothing would get done.

 Final Thoughts On How To Stay Creative and Productive

 Selling art takes a lot of planning and dedication.
 It does not matter if you are selling art for extra income or you are selling art to support your family, if you are selling art you need to have a plan.

 You have to be self-motivating and willing to put in your best effort every day.

-Bottom line, you need to stay creative and productive in order to generate a consistent income selling art.
+The bottom line is that you need to stay creative and productive to generate a consistent income selling art.

 Did you enjoy this article?
 Don’t forget to sign up for my free weekly newsletter.